Competitiveness and Innovation Framework Programme: Operational programmes

-All three programmes are managed by the Executive Agency for Competitiveness and Innovation (EACI), an EU government body established by the European Commission to operate and oversee the various activities of CIP.
+All three programmes were managed by the Executive Agency for Competitiveness and Innovation (EACI), an EU government body established by the European Commission to operate and oversee the various activities of CIP.

 Entrepreneurship and Innovation Programme (EIP)

-The European Commission indicates that EIP focuses to facilitate access to finance for the start-up and growth of SMEs and encourage investment in innovation activities and to create an environment favourable to SME cooperation, particularly in the field of cross-border cooperation, thereby promoting and assisting in all forms of innovation in enterprises.

-The EIP will specifically support innovation efforts in the ecological sector.
-It also has the broader ambition to promote an entrepreneurship and innovation culture and related economic and administrative reform.
+The EIP aimed to facilitate access to finance for the start-up and growth of SMEs and to encourage investment in innovation activities and to create an environment favourable to SME cooperation, particularly in the field of cross-border cooperation, thereby promoting and assisting in all forms of innovation in enterprises.
+It specifically supported innovation efforts in the ecological sector.
+It also had a broader ambition to promote an entrepreneurship and innovation culture and related economic and administrative reform.

 To help achieve these objectives the Commission has funded a number of actions.
-One of these is the formation of the Enterprise Europe Network, which started to form during January 2008.
-This new network has been established by integrating two former networks: the Euro Info Centres (EIC) and the Innovation Relay Centres (IRC).
-There are over 500 regional teams across Europe and beyond in 40 countries, making it the world's largest business and innovation support network.
+One of these was the formation of the Enterprise Europe Network, which started to form during January 2008.
+This network has been established by integrating two former networks: the Euro Info Centres (EIC) and the Innovation Relay Centres (IRC).
+There were over 500 regional teams across Europe and beyond in 40 countries, making it the world's largest business and innovation support network.
 The objective of integrating the two networks is to offer businesses a one-stop-shop of integrated services under one roof to better assist companies in addressing their business and innovation need.
 The type of services offered by many of the regional teams comprises: